Facial Beauty Theory & Philosophy of Bellevue | Seattle’s Dr. Philip Young & Aesthetic Facial Plastic Surgery

 - February 2015: After speaking at a number of Courses (2005 Boca Raton, 2007 Washington DC) and starting a busy practice, Dr. Young begins studying Facial Beauty again.
 In February of 2015, He speaks at the American Brazilian Aesthetics Meeting in Park City, Utah discussing New Theory on Facial Beauty: The Circles of Prominence Key Shapes and Distances in the Face.
 Here he further finds scientific evidence regarding Level Two's Hypothesis that the Iris dictates ideally the distance from the bottom of the eyebrow to eyelid margin, width of the nose, height of the lower lips, and the lateral protrusion of the ears.
 All of which are one iris width in length.

 - March 2015: Dr. Young publishes another paper in March of 2015.
 This time he further tests the idea that the iris, nasal tip and lower lip are the keys in establishing balance when they are symmetrically positioned within the face.
 Based on these findings, Dr. Young finds further support for the Level One elements of Beauty described above.
 This was published in the Americal Journal of Cosmetic Surgery.
+Here is the actual paper: The Circles of Prominence - New Theory on Facial Beauty: Ideal Ratios That Determine the Basis of Facial Beauty.
 Click here to read the American Journal of Cosmetic Surgery's Article The Circles of Prominence: Ideal Ratios That Determine the Basis of Facial Beauty

 - Oct 1-3, 2015: Dr. Young carries out another study looking into testing that the face is organized into obliques and what is described as Level Two elements of Beauty and the ideal positioning of the ear.
 He also tests the ideal length of the lip's total length and the lips ideal length of the pucker.
 A further idea tested is the ideal positioning of the start of the nose.
 He presents his findings at the American Academy of Facial Plastic and Reconstructive Surgery's Fall Academic Meeting in Dallas, Texas.
 Click here to read about Circles of Prominence New Theory on Facial Beauty: Ideal Dimensions of the Ears | Nose | Lips that was presented at this Dallas Meeting.